How to install and use

 image: ghcr.io/goliac-project/goliac

 You can deploy the goliac server in a kubernetes cluster.
-You can use the k8s/goliac-deployment.yaml
+You can use the k8s/goliac-deployment.yaml file as a template.

 apiVersion: apps/v1